-Use a simple design with visible content and menu.
-When a visitor comes to a website, he or she wants to get the information very fast and not to think as to where to find it.
+Use a simple design with visible content and a menu.
+When a visitor comes to a website, he or she wants to get the information very fast and not think about where to find it.
 Images should be properly placed and not be overused.

 2) Know your target audience

 Different audiences may prefer certain types of designs and can easily understand what is being displayed.
 While others may prefer certain types of designs that are a bit complex.
 However, there should be a balance between those who are completely tech-literate and those that aren’t.
 This will ensure that no one is left out on everything.